-- Sneezing (more than a few times a day)

-- Deep, sometimes hacking, dry cough

-- Discharge from the eyes and nose

-- URIs can sometimes progress to heavy discharge, fever, and lack of appetite

-- May become a bit lethargic and have a decreased appetite.
-Be aware that a complete lack of appetite and fever can lead to dehydration, which requires veterinary attention
+- Sneezing (more than a few times a day) - Discharge from the eyes and nose - URIs can sometimes progress to heavy discharge, fever, and lack of appetite - Some cats may develop ulcers in the mouth, nose, and eyes - May become a bit lethargic and have a decreased appetite.
+Be aware that a complete lack of appetite and fever can lead to dehydration, which requires veterinary attention - Calicivirus symptoms may include ulcers on the tongue.
+These can very uncomfortable and may keep the kittens from wanting to eat and need further attention.